tfsumon/byteboltsec-hugo-test/content/english/blog/cost-of-a-data-breach.md

 As the threat of cyberattacks continues to loom over businesses of all sizes, it's more important than ever to take proactive steps to mitigate the risks of data breaches.

-In this article, we'll take a closer look at the costs of data breaches today, exploring the key factors that contribute to the fact that they’re constantly rising and the implications for businesses of all sizes.
+In this article, we'll take a closer look at the costs of data breaches today, exploring the key factors that contribute to the fact that they’re constantly rising and the implications they can have on your business.
 ## 13 Key Findings of the 2022 IBM Cost of Data Breach Report
 [The Cost of a Data Breach Report](https://www.ibm.com/downloads/cas/3R8N1DZJ) by IBM and the Ponemon Institute offers IT, risk management, and security leaders a lens into factors that can increase or help mitigate the rising cost of data breaches.